 To improve the working relationship between the government, civil society and the private sector in targeted thematic areas to make Bangladeshi society fairer and more inclusive.

-PROKAS provides grants to NGOs working with the Government of Bangladesh and the private sector on issue-based projects in targeted areas, such as Climate Finance Transparency Mechanism, fairer labour migration, food safety and climate induced migration.
-For example, food contamination and adulteration is a serious threat to public health in Bangladesh, where there is widespread non-compliance with food quality and hygiene.
-Our trusted reputation and relationships enable us to mobilise partners and build alliances with a wide spectrum of organisations, in this case, to improve the governance and regulation of poultry sector as a first step towards safer food.
+Promoting Knowledge for Accountable Systems (PROKAS) provided grants to NGOs working with the Government of Bangladesh and the private sector on issue-based projects in targeted areas, such as Climate Finance Transparency Mechanism, fairer labour migration, food safety and climate-induced migration.
+For example, food contamination is a serious threat to public health in Bangladesh, where there is widespread non-compliance with food quality and hygiene.
+Our trusted reputation and relationships enabled us to mobilise partners and build alliances with a wide spectrum of organisations. in this case, we sought to improve the governance and regulation of the poultry sector as a first step towards safer food.

-To achieve its objectives PROKAS partners provide technical assistance and capacity building for government and non-government partners to improve transparency and accountability.
-A specific example is in food safety governance, where we helped form six community based civil society groups, called Consumer Committees (CCs), to strengthen market monitoring.
-PROKAS convened the Consumer Committees, Department of Livestock, local government and market committees together to improve accountability at all levels.
-This has resulted in monitoring at local live bird markets, feed dealer shops and poultry farms.
-The aim of these efforts is to strengthen the enforcement of laws and policies in the poultry sector.
+To achieve its objectives PROKAS partners provided technical assistance and capacity-building for government and non-government partners to improve transparency and accountability.
+A specific example was in food safety governance, where we helped form six community based civil society groups, called Consumer Committees (CCs), to strengthen market monitoring.
+PROKAS convened the Consumer Committees, Department of Livestock, local government and market committees to improve accountability at all levels.
+This resulted in locally-monitored live bird markets, feed dealer shops and poultry farms.
+These strengthened the enforcement of laws and policies in the poultry sector.

-PROKAS’ approach of facilitating action is emerging as a valuable practice of enabling collaboration between the government and other stakeholders.
-It allows all parties to consider the interests, power dynamics and incentives of all stakeholders and use their capacity to effect change.
+PROKAS’ approach of facilitating action emerged as a valuable practice of enabling collaboration between the government and other stakeholders.
+It allowed all parties to consider the interests, power dynamics and incentives of all stakeholders and use their capacity to change.
 Space for engagement has been created between civil society organisations and the government to improve market monitoring and accountability.

-PROKAS is part of DFID Bangladesh’s wider Transparency and Right to Information Programme (TRIP), aimed at increasing transparency and accountability in Bangladesh.
-It contributes to our aims of improving the socio-economic status of Bangladesh, strengthening civic space and providing opportunities for young Bangladeshis.
-Through these initiatives, PROKAS promotes opportunities to put the UK in a unique position to support Bangladesh, a key strategic partner for the UK in South Asia, by improving government systems through UK technical expertise in design, management and capacity development.
+PROKAS was part of the FCDO's Bangladesh’s wider Transparency and Right to Information Programme (TRIP), aimed at increasing transparency and accountability in Bangladesh.
+It contributed to our aims of improving the socio-economic status of Bangladesh, strengthening civic space, and providing opportunities for young Bangladeshis.
+Through these initiatives, PROKAS promoted opportunities to put the UK in a unique position to support Bangladesh, a key strategic partner for the UK in South Asia, by improving government systems through UK technical expertise in design, management and capacity development.
 The UK government's development support contributes to better stability, economic development and reduced inequalities in Bangladesh.